newhavenrb/conferences/Home.md

 ## Software

 Recommended plugins and such.
-Others are welcome
+Others are welcome.

 * `gollum`
     * [gollum](https://github.com/github/gollum): what GitHub made for `git`-based wikis.
 (See also: [Fix `undefined method 'new' for Redcarpet:Module`](https://github.com/github/gollum/pull/271))